The King of the Snakes: The Snake Man (Kuangtung)

 In a South Chinese tale collected in Tung-wan, Kuangtung, and published by Wolfram Eberhard and Alide Eberhard with the title Der Schlangenmann ("The Snake Man"), an old farmer has seven daughters.
 One day, he goes to work in the fields with his hoe, when he finds a large, thick snake in front of him, which wraps around the farmer.
 The man pleads for his life, when the snake says he wants to be given one of the man's daughters as his bride, since he has seven daughters.
 The man questions who would marry a snake, when the animal tells the man to ask them.
 One by one, the man's seven daughters come to the fields and see a snake coiled around their father: the six elders bring him food, the eldest runs in fear, and every one of them refuses to marry the snake.
-His cadette comes in and agrees to marry the snake to spare her father.
+His youngest daughter comes in and agrees to marry the snake to spare her father.
 The large snake releases the farmer and waits for his human bride.
-The farmer says goodbye to his cadette as he delivers her to the snake, and follows after them.
+The farmer says goodbye to his youngest daughter as he delivers her to the snake, and follows after them.
 However, the skies and earth darken, rain and thunder strike, and the snake and the girl fly away to their home, a large golden palace and high towers.
 The snake then turns into a handsome youth, who is a Dragon Prince, son of the Dragon King, who lives in his crystal palace.
 The girl settles into her new life, being served by attendants, eating from silver and golden dishes, and wearing clothes of brocade and silk.
-After a month, the girl pays her family a visit accompanied by servants and adorned with jade and gold, and tells her fmaily about her life with the snake man, earning her the secret jealousy of her fourth sister, who is the ugliest of the seven sister.
-Before she leaves, fourth sister asks her cadette if they can trade clothes and jewels and see their reflections in the water at the spring to find out who is the most beautiful.
+After a month, the girl pays her family a visit accompanied by servants and adorned with jade and gold, and tells her family about her life with the snake man, earning her the secret jealousy of her fourth sister, who is the ugliest of the seven sister.
+Before she leaves, fourth sister asks her little sister if they can trade clothes and jewels and see their reflections in the water at the spring to find out who is the most beautiful.
 The girl falls for the trick and fourth sister shoves her down the spring and casts a stone to kill her, then takes her clothes to pass herself off as the snake man's true wife.
 She returns home with the servants and the snake man notices she is not his wife, due to his wife lacking marks of smallpox on her face, and having shining eyes and hands and feet like snow.
 The fourth sister lies that at her father's house she caught smallpox, which marked her face; lost an eye due to an illness and the Sun darkened the skin of her hands and feet.
 The snake man falls for the deception and lives with the false wife.